 So you’re looking for tried and tested ways to improve your checkout conversion rates in Southeast Asia?
 Well, you’ve come to the right place.
-This article will discuss Southeast Asia’s unique eCommerce landscape, how to calculate your cart abandonment rate, and ten easy ways to improve your checkout conversion rates in Southeast Asia.
+This article will discuss Southeast Asia’s unique eCommerce landscape, how to calculate your cart abandonment rate, and ten easy ways to improve your checkout conversion rates in SEA.

 E-commerce landscape in Southeast Asia

 The eCommerce landscape in Southeast Asia is particularly unique, with diverse cultural, financial, and socioeconomic nuances.
 Spearheaded by the COVID-19 pandemic in Southeast Asia, 40 million people came online for the first time in 2020, bringing the total number of internet users to 400 million, up from 250 million in 2015.
-As such eCommerce use has gained momentum, as consumers embrace the benefits of shopping online.
-Indonesia, the Philippines, and Malaysia saw the most eCommerce growth in the region.

 As most consumers in Southeast Asia are late adopters of the internet, most have never had access to a desktop computer.
 Instead, smartphone penetration is high.
 By the end of 2020, 1.6 billion people subscribed to mobile services, representing nearly 60% of the region's population.